anas1412/notes/content/docs/introduction.md

 In that moment, something inside me snapped.
 It wasn't just disappointment; it was a profound, visceral disgust.
 Disgust at the injustice, at the betrayal, at the realization that my passion, my dedication, meant nothing in a system that valued control and ego over contribution.
 I looked at the lines of code, the automation scripts, the very tools I once adored, and felt a chilling hatred for them.
 My love for coding, for creation, was poisoned.

-That was my edge.
+That was my journey towards the edge.
 That was the moment the desire for freedom became a non-negotiable demand.
 It started as a desperate quest for **time freedom**, which I quickly realized was impossible without **financial freedom**.
 And the ultimate expression of that, for me, was **location freedom**—the ability to live and work from anywhere in the world, on my own terms.

 Trading became one such vehicle, but it quickly exposed a deeper truth: any high-stakes environment, be it the market, a demanding career, or a personal challenge, is merely a mirror, reflecting our own internal state.
 My biggest enemy wasn't a bad setup; it was a moment of fear, a surge of greed, or a lapse in discipline—universal struggles that transcend any specific field.